 Corticosteroids: Corticosteroids, which work to reduce inflammation, are the main treatment.
 Generally, prednisone (a tablet) is given daily or every other day, depending on the symptoms.
 Prednisone can decrease symptoms, improve lung function, reduce granuloma formation, and possibly lessen scarring of the lungs.
 Prednisone can be associated with a number of side effects.
-Because of this, your doctor will carefully monitor you.
-Prednisone is not the medication of choice for long-term management of sarcoidosis.
+Because of this, a doctor should carefully monitor people on corticosteroids.
+Prednisone is not the drug of choice for long-term management of sarcoidosis.

-Methotrexate: For long-term management of sarcoidosis, steroid-sparing agents are often used.
-Methotrexate is an anti-inflammatory medicine.
-It is often used as a second-line medicine.
+Methotrexate: For long-term management of sarcoidosis, steroid-sparing agents are typically used.
+Methotrexate is an anti-inflammatory medicine and is often used as a second-line medicine.
 It may be used with corticosteroids or after stopping corticosteroids.

 Other Medicines: Other medicines are used if corticosteroids and methotrexate are not effective.
 These other medicines are not used often, since their effect on sarcoidosis is not as well understood.
 They also can have side effects.
-These medicines can include:
+These medicines include azathioprine, hydroxychloroquine, mycophenolate mofetil and remicade.